REG 05.25.06 EHRA Non-Faculty Employee Reviews and Appeals

 4.1 Notice to Department Head

-Within three (3) business days following receipt of the EPA Request for Review form from the employee (or OIED report, if applicable), the ER Director will provide the department head with a copy of the employee’s EPA Request for Review form and advise the appropriate department head in writing that he/she has responsibility to conduct a Step One meeting:
+Within three (3) business days following receipt of the EHRA Request for Review form from the employee (or OIED report, if applicable), the ER Director will provide the department head with a copy of the employee’s EHRA Request for Review form and advise the appropriate department head in writing that he/she has responsibility to conduct a Step One meeting:

 4.2 Purpose of Step One Meeting